 However, concrete relies on cement, a pollution-intensive component.

-The manufacturing industry is the largest source of human-created CO2 – of which, Portland cement is a major contributing factor (Exhibit 1).
-For every ton of cement produced, approximately a ton of CO2 is emitted (Exhibit 2).
-This process contributes to 7% of global CO2 emissions annually.
+For every ton of cement produced, approximately a ton of CO2 is emitted.
+This process contributes up to 8% of global CO2 emissions annually.

-A global transition to cleaner energy sources is underway.
+However, a global transition to cleaner energy sources is underway.
 Coal-fired power plants are closing (or switching to natural-gas and renewable energy) at a record pace, creating an unintended problem for the concrete industry.
-There are now fly ash shortages in many markets!

 Fly ash has been especially useful to the concrete industry because quality ash has traditionally been available near many concrete markets at a low price.
 Existing alternatives to fly ash include metallurgical slags, natural pozzolans such as volcanic ash, and metakaolin.
 Unfortunately, existing products cannot replace fly ash at large scale due to limited supply volume, geographical constraints, and most concisely: higher delivered price.